saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 we would probably attempt to re-scrape the data now as to have data that more closely reflects the current Google play store.
-Additionally, another factor that may be important to any given app rating is whether or not there are in-app purchases availiable.
+Additionally, another factor that may be important to any given app rating is whether or not there are in-app purchases available.
 This is one aspect of an app that our data set did not provide information about, however ideally we would be able to put this information into our model to see if it helps us predict rating.